I am seeing a new patient insured with Aviva, do I need to do anything?

 Can I bill Aviva electronically?

-Yes, Aviva jointly owns Healthcode Ltd, who provides an electronic billing system.
+Healthcode Ltd perform electronic medical bill clearing services across the PMI sector for hospitals and practitioners enabling you to submit invoices to the relevant funding insurer.
 This system is easier and more efficient way of billing, cutting out the need for paper and postal delays, reducing administrative costs.
 Electronic billing is a quick and secure way of transmitting invoices to insurers.
 All you need is internet access.
 Register at www.healthcode.co.uk or alternatively contact the Helpdesk on 01784 263150 or firstname.lastname@example.org

 This method provides you with certainty your invoice has reached us and has provided us with all the information necessary to process it.
 Invoices received electronically are processed quicker and payment is received sooner.